caddyserver/xcaddy/README.md

   - A commit like `a58f240d3ecbb59285303746406cab50217f8d24`

 - `--output` changes the output file.

 - `--with` can be used multiple times to add plugins by specifying the Go module name and optionally its version, similar to `go get`.
 Module name is required, but specific version and/or local replacement are optional.

-- `--replace` can be used multiple times to replace dependencies to specific forks or local replacements.
-Useful in development environment to fix bugs in dependencies.
+- `--replace` is like `--with`, but does not add a blank import to the code; it only writes a replace directive to `go.mod`, which is useful when devloping on Caddy's dependencies (ones that are not Caddy modules).
+Try this if you got an error when using `--with`, like `cannot find module providing package`.

 - `--embed` can be used multiple times to embed directories into the built Caddy executable.
 The directory can be prefixed with a custom alias and a colon `:` to use it with the `root` directive and sub-directive.

-Examples:
+#### Examples

 ```bash
 $ xcaddy build \